Angeltheesoto/Personal_website_Angeltheesoto/README.md

 ## Bugs

-- Currently when you click on the projects in project page, you have to click the same button twice in order for the data to show up.
-Also on refresh the projects data doesnt show until after a button is clicked.
+- Currently when you click on the projects in /project, you have to click the same button twice for the data to show up.
-- The data is no longer being passed from the backend to the frontend.
-- The map is not displaying the tiles.
-- The data being passed in

 ## Technologies